Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 “We’ve just connected ChaosSearch to Looker using the SQL interface,” says Rodgers-Pryor.
 “There’s lots of potential to use ChaosSearch for more than just logs, as a general data analysis tool.
 For example, we’d love to build a graph of how a particular feature has been used over time, counting the number of users and plotting it by day.
 Without any extra code, you’ve got a usage graph for free.
 We’ll also be able to measure new KPIs — for example, set a metric on the number of error logs from different services, break those down by different teams or parts of the application, or set alerts through Looker to understand certain system events like background job completions.”

 The Engineering team has already experienced a significant difference between the previous Elasticsearch cluster and ChaosSearch.
 Rodgers-Pryor says, “Rather than having to manage a cluster of components, we now have an auto-scaling analytics system with ChaosSearch and Amazon.
 We no longer drop log messages we need for troubleshooting, and we don’t have to trade off on the amount of time we retain our log data.
-Now we just write our log data to S3, with no need to back it up manually.”
+Now we just write our log data to Amazon S3, with no need to back it up manually.”

 In addition, Stile Education expanded the use of ChaosSearch to enhance security operations.
 “The extra capacity afforded to us by ChaosSeach has recently allowed us to start indexing our database audit logs, which gives us a new tool for investigating problems and analyzing performance, and provides additional confidence that we could respond to any potential security incident quickly by analyzing the already-indexed audit records,” says Rodgers-Pryor.